Team captains: Simon Williams and Paula Wilcox (1991)

 'If this show was a gameshow, what gameshow would it be?'
-'Well, it would be PSI, wouldn't it?'
+'Well, it would be Crazy Comparisons (PSI), wouldn't it?'

-And that, my friends, sums up PSI nicely.
+And that, my friends, sums up Crazy Comparisons (PSI) nicely.
 Two teams of celebrities would try and guess who various mystery celebs would be if they were, say, a type of cheese, a Laurence Llewellyn Bowen style house furnishing, a type of light bulb whatever.
 And that was it really.

 It was based on a popular (at the time) board game, but if you were ask 'If this show was a gameshow, what gameshow would it be?', an equally acceptable answer would be 'Celebrity Intuition', because that's what the show changed its name to after about two series.
 No one knows why.
 Still, we're still waiting for Stephen Leahy to come up with 'Celebrity Table Football' or 'Celebrity Kerplunk'.